Lewis-Barton/south-wales-fitness/README.md

 * [Hatchful](https://hatchful.shopify.com/) - Generated the logo for the business through their creation tool.
 * [Color Hunt](https://colorhunt.co/palette/257808) - Used to find colour palette to use
 * [Unsplash](https://unsplash.com/) - Images on the website are taken from unsplash individually commented with links.
+* [Am I Responsive](http://ami.responsivedesign.is/) - Used to produce responsive image mock-ups to illustrate for the testing section.

 [Back to Index](#index)
 ## Code